-Ensuring the technical aspects and feasibility of the R2R Program is the Regional Scientific and Technical Committee (RSTC).
-RSTC also serves as the over-riding scientific and technical body which provides sound scientific and technical advice to the RPSC regarding matters requiring decisions and shall provide strategic direction and guidance to the national level activities of the R2R Program initiative as required.
+Ensuring the technical aspects and feasibility of the R2R Programme is the primary function of the Regional Scientific and Technical Committee (RSTC).
+RSTC also serves as the over-riding scientific and technical body which provides sound scientific and technical advice to the RSC regarding matters requiring decisions and shall provide strategic direction and guidance to the national level activities of the R2R Programme initiative as required.
 Specifically, the RSTC has the following functions:

 - Provide the RPSC with recommendations on proposed regional activities, work plans, and budgets;